School of the Arts, Singapore: Curriculum

 Admissions to SOTA is conducted solely via the Direct School Admission (DSA) scheme for secondary schools, and around 200 students are admitted in each intake.
 In 2010, SOTA also joined the DSA scheme for junior colleges, admitting a small group of students to its Year 5 cohort.

 SOTA offers a six-year International Baccalaureate (IB) arts and academic curriculum, leading to an IB Diploma Programme (IBDP) or IB Career-related Programme (IBCP).
 The first batch of IBDP and IBCP students graduated in 2012 and 2015 respectively.
 In 2011, SOTA partnered with Louis Vuitton to develop a visual arts programme as part of the curriculum, benefiting more than 60 visual arts students.
+On 5 July 2012, SOTA signed a memorandum of understanding with Nanyang Academy of Fine Arts (NAFA), allowing students to transfer to NAFA and complete diploma and degree programmes in a shorter period of time.

 Announced on 6 June 2022, IB collaborated with SOTA to develop a new literary arts course, as part of the school-based syllabus under the IB Group 6 subjects.
 From January 2023, the course was introduced for teaching, and will begin assessments in November 2024.

+Campus

 The 13 acre campus is located at 1 Zubir Said Drive in Bras Basah, along the foot of Mount Sophia.
 Announced by acting Minister for Information, Communications and the Arts Lui Tuck Yew on 8 May 2009, the address of the campus was named in honour of Zubir Said.
 Costing S$145 million, construction of the permanent campus was completed in 2009, and SOTA moved in on 4 January 2010.